fuseio/examples/README.md

 Before we begin, ensure you have the following:

-Node.js is installed on your machine.
-You can download it from here.
+- Node.js is installed on your machine.
-Code Editor: Use your preferred code editor; VS Code is recommended.
+- Code Editor: Use your preferred code editor; VS Code is recommended.
-An EOA wallet with a private key.
+- An EOA wallet with a private key.
 You can use an existing one or create a new wallet.
-Basic Understanding of JavaScript: Familiarity with JavaScript will be helpful.
+- A basic understanding of React.js and Next.js.
+- An API key from the Fuse Console.
+Get one [here](https://console.fuse.io/build).

 ### Step 1: Set Up Your Next.js App